Teetvar/Notes/Algorithms/ReadMe.md

 - O(n) + O(2m)  O(n+m)
 - If we assume that the work done as we visit each node is the most complex part of the process, the traversal is of order O(n)

-### Other Types of GrThere are other ways to search a graph other than visiting all nodes
+### Other Types of Graphs
 	- There are other ways to search a graph other than visiting all nodes
 	  - Finding a path between two nodes
 	  - Finding the shortest path between two nodes (number of edges)
 	  - Finding the cheapest path between two nodes (a function of edge weight)

 ### The Exhaustive Searching
   - The exhaustive search systematically evaluates every possible path in a graph